 Some PDFs may not have the necessary tags and structure for proper interpretation by screen readers.
 People using screen readers will find it more difficult to navigate and understand the structure of content.
 This fails WCAG 2.2 Success Criterion: 1.3.1 Info and Relationships (Level A) and will be resolved by the end of August 2025.

-The preparation and evaluation of the Practitioners’ Voice in Classical website was carried out by the FASS web team.
+The preparation and evaluation of the Classical Receptions in Drama and Poetry in English in c.1970-2005 website was carried out by the FASS Web team.

 This testing method was conducted by reviewing all webpages for possible accessibility issues.